Wood Brothers Racing: Modern era

 At the start of the 1999 season, the Wood Brothers brought in Elliott Sadler to replace the departing Michael Waltrip.
 Like the Wood family, Sadler is a Virginia native with deep roots in racing.
 As a young and talented rookie, Sadler aimed to make a name for himself in the Winston Cup Series.
 Given the Wood Brothers' strong reputation for developing new talent, many anticipated great success from this partnership.

 The No. 21 team underwent pivotal changes during this period.
-After decades at their old shop on Dobyns Road in Stuart, the Wood Brothers built a massive, state-of-the-art facility at the town’s Industrial Park.
-This new location was modern, spacious, and provided ample room for the team’s continued growth and development.
+After decades at their old shop on Dobyns Road in Stuart, the Wood Brothers built a massive, state-of-the-art facility at the town's Industrial Park.
+This new location was modern, spacious, and provided ample room for the team's continued growth and development.

-The new home also featured a museum dedicated to Wood Brothers memorabilia and history.
-Glen Wood’s wife, Bernice, who had served as the family's unofficial archivist since the 1950s, curated an impressive collection of historical items for race fans to enjoy.
-She and Kim spent countless hours perfecting the museum, offering guided tours of the entire facility to visitors from around the world.
-The museum delighted fans and quickly earned a reputation as one of the most welcoming and enjoyable destinations for any NASCAR enthusiast.
+The new home also included a museum dedicated to Wood Brothers memorabilia and history.
+Bernice Wood, Glen Wood's wife, who had served as the family's unofficial archivist since the 1950s, curated a collection of historical items for visitors.
+She and Kim Wood spent considerable time preparing the museum and providing guided tours to visitors.
+The museum became a popular destination for NASCAR fans.

 Personnel changes continued over the years, with some staff departing and new hires joining the team.
 A full-time secretarial assistant, Annpaige Bowles, was hired a few years earlier to help manage demanding office tasks and oversee the museum.
 To strengthen the workforce, previous hires included William Fulp, John Ilowiecki, and Barry Sheppard, who brought expertise as parts managers, couriers, engineers, and shock specialists.
 Additionally, new equipment such as a chassis dyno and a shock dyno was introduced.

 Among the recent hires was legendary engine builder Danny Glad.
 He had previously worked with the Paul Andrews-led Alan Kulwicki team in 1992 and joined the Woods after leaving Geoff Bodine.
 Danny Glad, along with renowned figures like Randy Dorton and Lou Larosa, was considered one of the top engine specialists in the sport.

 Young Elliott Sadler began his career in the No. 21 car and quickly established himself among the top performers in NASCAR.
 Eddie and Len Wood made a significant move by hiring Crew Chief Mike Beam, the first non-Wood family member to hold that position for the No. 21 team.
 Beam, who had previously achieved success with Junior Johnson, Bud Moore, and others, brought valuable experience to the team.
 This partnership with Sadler also enabled Eddie and Len to focus more on managing their growing business operations.